TalaoDAO/Web3IDPay/README.md

 # Crypto and Stablecoin Transfers with EUDI Compliant Crypto Wallet

-Last Update: 13th of August 2025
+Last Update: 18th of October 2025

 ## Introduction